JuliaHealth/KomaMRI.jl/README.md

 Press the button that says "Simulate!" to do your first simulation :).
 Then, a notification emerge telling you that the simulation was successful.
 In this notification, you can either select to (1) see the Raw signal or (2) to procced with the reconstruction.

 ## How to cite
-If you use this package please acknowledge us by citing (currently working in the paper!):
+If you use this package please acknowledge us by citing (currently working in the paper! 👷‍♂️):

 ```bibtex
 @software{carlos_castillo_passi_2021_5507370,